nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 - Creates an asymmetric PFS key to calculate a key using the pre-shared servers public key (this is a temporary session key)
 - The asymmetric public PFS key will be sent to the server
-- The PAKE data will be send to the server encrypted using the calculated key
+- The PAKE data will be send to the server, encrypted using the calculated key
 - Signs the handshake data using his pre-shared asymmetric public key, and encrypts the signature using a session key, which is a combination of the calculated key and the PAKE exchanged key (this is a temporary session key,